genesys/bold360-mobile-docs-android/Personal_Information.md

                         }
    ```

-- Note: The `initialization entities` can be also supplied at the `AccountInfoProvider`'s OnAccountReady method as follows:
+- Note: The `initialization entities` can be also supplied at the `AccountInfoProvider`'s `provide` method as follows:

     ```kotlin
     override fun provide(account: AccountInfo, callback: Completion<AccountInfo>) {